Differences between Securities and commercial papers as per Kuwait legislations

 Investment funds by its nature of activity

-Following types of funds are classifies in this category:
+The following types of funds are classified in this category:

 1. Monetary instruments funds